 These indicate dependency.
 The personal pronoun, except the first person personal pronoun, substitutes for a preceding person, therefore it must follow it.
 Likewise pronouns substitute for a preceding noun.

-Such as which and that, always introduce a dependent statement and therefore indicate chronological order
+, always introduce a dependent statement and therefore indicate

 These in asking a question refer to someone previously mentioned.
 Therefore they indicate following order.